RuidiChang/Stock-Option-Trading-System/README.md

 # Stock-Option-Trading-System
 Established a stock option trading system to predict price trend and simulated a model-managed portfolio.

-•	Created a Financial News Predictor object by Tweet scraping and defined text classifier, built databases storing critical keywords and labelled articles according to price data.
+• Created a Financial News Predictor object by Tweet scraping, built databases storing critical keywords and labelled articles.

-•	Cleaned the raw news and price data from API, extracted features and pre-processed the data, then aggregated the features and implemented the sentiment analysis using FinBERT model.
+• Cleaned the raw news and price data from API, extracted features and pre-processed the data, aggregated the features and implemented the sentiment analysis using FinBERT model, TextBlob and SVD.

-•	Optimized the price classification and regression model through XGBoost to predict prices.
+• Predict prices using XGBoost, the final RMSE and MAPE for test set are 1.162 and 0.58% respectively.

 Preprocessing: Remove emoticons, Add sentiment polarity, Replace negations by tag "NOT", Convert Acronym